The Holy Spirit or my conscience?

 Because Jesus knows who He is, we must also know who we are in Him.
 Staying ignorant will deny you the rights and privileges you have in Christ.
 You become susceptible to deception and false doctrines.

-One day, Jesus had a conversation with His disciples on the subject of identity because of its relevance –Matthew 13.
+One day, Jesus had a conversation with His disciples about identity because of its relevance (Matthew 13).

 Jesus did not ask these questions because He had identity issues.
 Never!
 His identity is unquestionable.
 He is the beloved son of the living God.
-Satan and his demons know that too.
-Scripture records that demons cried “ You are the son of God” when they saw Jesus -Luke 4:41.
+Satan and his demons know that, too.
+Scripture records that demons cried, “ You are the son of God” when they saw Jesus -Luke 4:41.
 Despite the knowledge, satan will still put the identity of Jesus to the test – Luke 4:1-13.
 Note that satan began two of the three temptations with the words, “If thou be the Son of God.”
-But Jesus would show through the scriptures that He did not need to perform, nor did He need to be popular nor possess all the riches of the kingdom of this world to prove his identity.
-Jesus Christ is the son of God and that is it.
+But Jesus would show through the scriptures that He did not need to perform, He did not need to be popular, and did not need to possess all the riches of the kingdom of this world to prove his identity.
+Jesus Christ is the son of God, and that is it.

-Dear Christian, knowing your true identity in Christ is one of the greatest defenses you can have against temptation.
-It is your best weapon against agents whose activities are mainly directed at causing you to doubt who you are.
+Dear Christian, knowing your true identity in Christ is one of the greatest defenses against temptation.
+It is your best weapon against agents whose activities are mainly directed at making you doubt who you are.

 Let me hear from you.
 Send all your comments or questions to mailto:pqgm29@gmail.com